Bassaleg: St Basil's Church

-The parish church of St. Basil's is a Grade II* listed building.
+The parish church of St Basil's is a Grade II* listed building.

-It has been suggested that site of the church was originally dedicated to Saint Gwladys.
+It has been suggested that the site of the church was originally dedicated to Saint Gwladys.
 Historians have suggested that Bassaleg is the only British place whose name derives from the word basilica, a term used in early Christianity for a church containing the body of a saint.
 Until the mid-19th century, a grave chapel for St. Gwladys survived close to the church.
 The church is part of the Rectorial Benefice of Bassaleg.